tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

   * estimate how many hours I would need, and then entered that value
   *	Using the resource plan I defined a date when it could start
   * I then gave it a due date
 * I then calculated the total number of hours required and made sure it was below
 ![Tasklist][plan3]
 ![Tasklist][plan4]

+## Creating a Gantt chartt
+* Using GitHub's project feature, I was able to create a Gantt chart
+![Tasklist][plan6]

 ## Managing the task list
 * I was able to filter tasks (for example by date)
 * I updated the status & dates as required
+* In some cases I was able to start a task before schedule.
+I such cases i changed the start & due date as appropriate
+* To try and keep track of my time spent I entered the time into the field **Actual Effort**
+* As new tasks were identified these were also added to the list
 ![Tasklist][plan5]

-## Creating a Gantt chartt
-* Using GitHub's project feature, I was able to create a Gantt chart
-![Tasklist][plan6]

 [plan1]: ../02_resources/images/plan-resource-plan.jpg
 [plan2]: ../02_resources/images/plan-milestones.JPG